getsentry/sentry-python/CONTRIBUTING.md

    - We use `extras_require` in `setup.py` to communicate minimum version requirements for integrations.
 People can use this in combination with tools like Poetry or Pipenv to detect conflicts between our supported versions and their used versions programmatically.

-     Do not set upper-bounds on version requirements as people are often faster in adopting new versions of a web framework than we are in adding them to the test matrix or our package metadata.
+     Do not set upper bounds on version requirements as people are often faster in adopting new versions of a web framework than we are in adding them to the test matrix or our package metadata.

 4. Write the [docs](https://github.com/getsentry/sentry-docs).
 Follow the structure of [existing integration docs](https://docs.sentry.io/platforms/python/integrations/).
-Make sure to add your integration to the table in `python/integrations/index.md` (people forget to do that all the time).
+And, please **make sure to add your integration to the table in `python/integrations/index.md`** (people often forget this step 🙂).

 5. Merge docs after new version has been released (auto-deploys on merge).

-6. (optional) Update data in [`sdk_updates.py`](https://github.com/getsentry/sentry/blob/master/src/sentry/sdk_updates.py) to give users in-app suggestions to use your integration.
-May not be applicable or doable for all kinds of integrations.
+6. (optional, if possible) Update data in [`sdk_updates.py`](https://github.com/getsentry/sentry/blob/master/src/sentry/sdk_updates.py) to give users in-app suggestions to use your integration.
+This step will only apply to some integrations.

 ## Commit Message Format Guidelines